GLOSSARY

 LEGAL FEES

-Legal fees pay for a solicitor to do the legal paperwork for you.
-This process is known as conveyancing.
+Legal fees are the costs paid to a solicitor or licensed conveyancer to manage the legal transfer of property ownership.
+This administrative and legal process is commonly known as conveyancing.

 LOAN-TO-VALUE (LTV)